The MSU Parking Office is open Monday - Friday from 7:30 AM until 4:45 PM. It is located at 1120 Red Cedar Road, in the MSU Police Building.

 - Graduate Assistant ($118/semester) For graduate students with graduate assistant appointments.

-You may register in person at the MSU Parking Office for commuter permits, lot 89R permits, University Apartments permits, and Graduate Assistant permits starting August 19, 2013.
+You may purchase commuter permits, lot 89R permits, University Apartments permits, and Graduate Assistant permits in person at the MSU Parking Office starting August 19, 2013.
 You must take your current vehicle registration, payment for the permit, and your student ID with you to the Parking Office if you register in person.
 If you live in University Apartments, then you must also bring your lease agreement.
 Lines will be long so it is to your advantage to purchase your permit online.

 Graduate Assistant Permits

 Fellowship recipients who receive an MSU Fellowship of $1,000 or more per semester qualify for a graduate assistant parking permit.
 Qualifying fellowship recipients may not register on-line.
-They must go to the Parking Office with proof of their MSU Fellowship (a letter from their Department Administrator stating that they have a fellowship of at least $1,000 per semester) in hand beginning Monday, August 19, 2013.
-You must also take your MSU Spartan ID card and your current vehicle registration.
+They must go to the Parking Office with a letter from their Department Administrator stating that they have a fellowship of at least $1,000 per semester in hand beginning Monday, August 19, 2013.
+They must also take their MSU Spartan ID card and current vehicle registration.